Companion book now available!

 Although many religious leaders in the US discounted Whisenant's predictions, quite a few got on his bandwagon, including Paul and Jan Crouch, and their Trinity Broadcast Network (TBN) ministry.

 They went so far as to alter regular programming on September 11-13.
-Instead of airing their nightly Praise the Lord television talk show, they ran videotapes of prerecorded shows dealing with the rapture.
+Instead of airing their nightly Praise the Lord television talk show, they ran videotapes of prerecorded shows dealing with the Rapture.
 For non-Christians who might be watching, the revised programming included specific instructions on what to do in case Christian family members or friends disappeared and the world was thrust into the tribulation.
 (ETV p.
 93)

 Eventually, 300,000 copies of 88 Reasons were mailed free of charge to ministers across America, and 4.5 million copies were sold in bookstores and elsewhere.

-When nothing happened by the end of September 13, Whisenant revised his prediction, suggesting the rapture would come at 10:55 AM on September 15.
+When nothing happened by the end of September 13, Whisenant revised his prediction, suggesting the Rapture would come at 10:55 AM on September 15.
 When that failed, he revised it to October 3.

 Even when that date passed, Whisenant remained undaunted: "The evidence is all over the place that it is going to be in a few weeks anyway," he told Christianity Today.